-The operating net profit for the year was \$1,284,682 (2021: net loss of \$1,530,159) after providing for income tax expense of \$12,389 (2021: \$Nil).
+The operating net profit for the year was \$285,062 (2022: \$1,284,682) after providing for income tax benefit of \$14,189 (2022: income tax expense \$12,389).

 Bad Debts and Impairment

 Prior to the completion of the Company's financial statements, the Directors took reasonable steps to ascertain that action had been taken in relation to the writing off of bad debts and the allowance for expected credit losses.
 In the opinion of the Directors, an adequate allowance has been made for expected credit loss.